rustic wood flooring - introduction

 When deciding on a wooden floor you will have a choice of ‘grades’.
 What grade a timber is will determined how much character and natural features are present in the floorboards.

 Rustic is a grade that will feature more natural characteristics such as knots, sapwood, splits etc than a cleaner grade of timber.
 With this in mind, one major factor that you want to consider when choosing your floor is which grade best suits your tastes.
-If you’re looking to achieve an old-world feel with a board that includes more knots and characteristics, then a rustic grade would be the best choice.
+If you’re looking to achieve an older feel with a board that includes more knots and characteristics, then a rustic grade would be the best choice.

 Real Wood Chic